putuoka/c4it-blog/content/posts/2022/084-propagate-correlation-id/article.md

 A good idea is to use a **Correlation ID**: one common approach for HTTP-based systems is passing a value to the "public" endpoint using HTTP headers; that value will be passed to all the other systems involved in that operation to say that "hey, these incoming requests in the internal systems happened because of THAT SPECIFIC request in the public endpoint".
 Of course, it's more complex than this, but you got the idea.

 Now.
 How can we propagate an HTTP Header in .NET?
 I found [this solution on GitHub](https://gist.github.com/davidfowl/c34633f1ddc519f030a1c0c5abe8e867), provided by no less than David Fowler.
 In this article, I'm gonna dissect his code to see how he built this solution.

+**Important update**: there's a NuGet package that implements these functionalities: `Microsoft.AspNetCore.HeaderPropagation`.
+Consider this article as an excuse to understand what happens behind the scenes of an HTTP call, and use it to learn how to customize and extend those functionalities.
+[Here's](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-6.0#header-propagation-middleware) how to integrate that package.

 ## Just interested in the C# methods?